 Most speech therapy master’s programs have prerequisite courses that are strictly required for admission.
 These may include statistics, psychology, phonetics, linguistics, foreign language, and more.

-To get ahead, contact some speech therapy programs that you’re interested in and find out exactly what coursework is required for admission.
+To get ahead, contact some speech therapy programs that you’re interested in and find out exactly what prerequisite courses are required for admission.
 Then, you can knock out all of your prerequisites while earning your bachelor’s degree.

 Every speech therapist must obtain a master’s degree that is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA).
 According to US News, some of the top speech therapist degree programs in the United States can be found at: